Your life is worth remembering, no matter how it compares to Pinterest.

-Pictures have the power to take us back in time and to preserve memories.
-Instead of posing you, I want to make pictures for you that will capture family interaction and special moments that showcase your life as it is right now.
-No matter what changes in the future, I want you to be able to remember the little things that used to encompass your days: your real life.
+Instead of posing you, I want to capture your family interactions and special moments that showcase your life as it is right now.
+No matter what changes in the future, these pictures will help you remember the little things that encompass your current normal: your real life.

-If you are looking for a perfectly posed family picture, where everyone is gazing into the camera with happy faces and every hair in place, then I'm not the photographer for you.
-I think that type of family portrait is beautiful, and I know many photographers who do that so well.
+If you are looking for a perfectly posed family picture, where everyone is looking at the camera with happy faces and every hair in place, then I'm not the photographer for you.
+That type of family portrait is beautiful, and many photographers do that so well.
 But that's not me!

-Most of the time real life is messy, chaotic, and unscripted...but it's beautiful.
+Real life is often messy, chaotic, and unscripted...but it's beautiful.
 That's what I want to show as I tell the story of your family.

-You will never get these moments back that you are living right now.
-Capturing these moments will give your family an irreplaceable gift for the future: memories.
+You will never get the moments back that you are living right now.

 Q: What if my house is messy?
 I don't want pictures to show a messy house!!